3dlg-hcvc/OPDMulti/README.md

 ```

 ## Dataset
-Download our `[OPDMulti]` dataset (7.1G) [download link](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0) to **dataset/** folder and extract the content. \
+Download our `[OPDMulti]` dataset (7.1G) [download link](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0) to **dataset/** folder and extract the content.
+The downloaded data format documentation can be found in [data](data/README.md#downloaded-data-organization).  \
 We also provide the code about how to process the [MultiScan](https://github.com/smartscenes/multiscan.git) dataset to OPDMulti dataset.
 So, you can process your own dataset through this procedure to get the customized dataset for OPDMulti task.
-Details can be found in [data_process](data_process).
+Details can be found in [data](data/README.md#data-processing-procedure).

 If you want to try our model on OPDSynth and OPDReal datasets, you can find the data in original [OPD](https://github.com/3dlg-hcvc/OPD#dataset) repository.